Messier marathon: Season

 At low northern latitudes, particularly around latitude 25° north, it is possible to observe all Messier objects in one night during a window of a few weeks from mid-March to early April.
 In that period the dark nights around the time of the new moon are best for a Messier marathon.

 Other times of year

-Less complete Messier marathons can be undertaken at other times of the year, with the actual percentage of Messier objects seen depending upon season and location.
+Less complete Messier marathons can be undertaken at other times of the year, with the actual quantity of Messier objects seen depending upon season and location.
 In particular, there is a short period around the autumnal equinox when most of the objects can be seen.

 The marathon

 The Messier Marathon was invented independently by American astronomers Tom Hoffelder, Donald Machholz, and Tom Reiland in the 1970s.

 Typically an observer attempting a Messier marathon begins observing at sundown and will observe through the night until sunrise in order to see all 110 objects.
 An observer starts with objects low in the western sky at sunset, hoping to view them before they dip out of view, then works eastward across the sky.
 By sunrise, the successful observer will be observing the last few objects low on the eastern horizon, hoping to see them before the sky becomes too bright due to the rising sun.
 The evening can be a test of stamina and willpower depending on weather conditions and the physical fitness of the observer.
 Particularly crowded regions of the sky (namely, the Virgo Cluster and the Milky Way's Galactic Center) can prove to be challenging to an observer as well, and a Messier marathon will generally budget time for these regions accordingly.